 6. Requiem for a Dream (2000)

-The film follows the story of four characters with different addictions – Harry (Jared Leto) and Tyrone (Marlon Wayans) – addicted to heroin, Sara (Ellen Burstyn), Harry’s mother – addicted to TV.
+The film follows the story of four characters with different addictions – Harry (Jared Leto) and Tyrone (Marlon Wayans) – addicted to heroin, and Sara (Ellen Burstyn), Harry’s mother – addicted to TV.

 She tries her best to lose weight in order to wear her red dress, she uses diet pills until she gets addicted to the pills as well.
 Marion (Jennifer Connelly), Harry’s girlfriend, who is also a heroin addict, has always been trying to escape from her Patriarch complex, caused by her wealthy father.

 Harry himself dreams of doing a huge big drug deal that will improve his status and financial situation and allow him and Marion to open a clothing store.